 Pressure-wash the walkway, then replace damaged pavers or bricks, or just flip them over.
 If any pavers are sticking up too high, raise them, remove a little dirt, and drop them back in place.
 On concrete, walkways fill in cracks with a masonry crack filler that matches the color of your concrete.

 Use a deck brush or power washer plus a deck-cleaning solution to remove mold, dirt, and mildew.
 If the finish is worn, let the wood dry for a few days, then reseal it.

 Most outdoor fabrics are safe to throw in a warm wash.
 Air-dry, then put the cover back on the insert while it’s still slightly damp to keep it smooth.
 If the fabric isn’t removable, clean it using a soft scrub brush, dish detergent, and warm water.

 Heat the grill for 10 minutes at a high temperature so it’s easier to scrape off gunk inside the cook box.
 Disconnect the gas line and let the grill cool before removing and washing the grates, burners, and drip tray in warm, soapy water.
 Wipe down the grill’s exterior before putting everything back together.

 Tidy up the flower beds

 Clear out weeds and use a spade to redefine bed edges.
-Till the top inch or two of soil if it’s tightly packed, being careful not to disturb any bulbs below.
+Till the top inch or two of soil if it’s tightly packed, be careful not to disturb any bulbs below.
 Apply 2 to 3 inches of mulch.